 2. Journal of Small Business Management [A-ranked journal published by Wiley-Blackwell]

 3. Journal of Family Business Strategy [New journal (2010) published by Elsevier]

 Board Member (2010-2014): IFERA [International Family Enterprise Research Academy]

 Chartered Accountant [CA], The Institute of Chartered Accountants in Australia.

-Chris was recently appointed to the board of 'Baptist Churches of South Australia Inc.', an incorporated association consisting of 70 churches in South Australia.
+Chris served on the board of 'Baptist Churches of South Australia Inc.', an incorporated association consisting of 70 churches in South Australia, from 2010-2014.